MetaDenScripts/metabridge/docs/client-api.md

     - Returns an image URI for an item when supported, or `nil`.
 - `MetaBridgeClient.notify(data)` → `boolean`
     - Shows a notification using the active client system (ox_lib, qbcore, esx) or overrides.
+- `MetaBridgeClient.requestCallback(name, cb, ...)` → `any`
+    - Runs a server callback using ox_lib, qbcore, esx, or your override.
 - `MetaBridgeClient.addTargetModel(models, options)` → `boolean`
     - Registers target interactions for models (ox_target, qtarget, qb-target) or overrides.